gvrkiran/whatsapp-public-groups/README.md

 Due to the sensitive nature of the data (containing phone numbers), we decided to release an anonymised version of the data.
 The file `anonymised_data_to_share.tsv` contains the anonymised data we collected for around 5 months from around 178 groups.
 We are not sharing the original message content due to potential sensitive information contained in them. <b>However, if you are a researcher/academic who wants access to the actual message content (for research purposes only), please send an email to Kiran Garimella (kiran.garimella@epfl.ch)</b>.
-The tab separated file contains over 300,000 messages, including the following fields:
+The <a href="https://github.com/gvrkiran/whatsapp-public-groups/blob/master/anonymised_data_to_share.tsv">publicly released version</a> of the dataset is within a tab separated file that contains over 300,000 messages, with the following fields:

 * Group ID - Unique identifier of a group.
 Anonymised by replacing the original group id with a unique random integer for a group

 * Phone number - Anonymised phone number, replaced by a unique random integer and the 2 letter country code (ISO 3166-1 alpha-2) of the phone.

 * message length - number of characters in the message.

+* message num words - number of words in the message.

 * message lang - Language of the message, automatically inferred using <a href="https://github.com/saffsd/langid.py">this</a> tool.
 Note that the detection might not be completely accurate, especially since the messages have a lot of emojis and are typically short.